ErenAtasun/NumericalFixedPoint/README.md

-Fixed Point Iteration with JSON Input and Output Project Description
+#📐 Fixed Point Iteration with JSON Input and Output
-This project implements the Fixed Point Iteration method to find the root of a function.
-It accepts user input in the form of a JSON file, including the function, initial guess, tolerance value, and maximum number of iterations.
-The results are written to an output JSON file.
-The project aims to simplify mathematical computations and present results in a programmatically accessible format.
+A Python implementation of the Fixed Point Iteration method for solving equations, with an intuitive workflow for JSON-based input and output.
+This project simplifies mathematical computations and presents results in a programmatically accessible format.

-Technologies and Tools Used
-Python: The project is written in Python.
-JSON: Input and output data are handled in JSON format.
+📝 Project Overview
+The Fixed Point Iteration method is used to approximate the roots of equations.
+This project:

+Reads input parameters (function, initial guess, tolerance, etc.) from a JSON file.
+Performs the iteration and computes results.
+Writes detailed iteration results and final output into a JSON file for easy interpretation and usage.
+💻 Features
+JSON-based Input/Output: Simplifies parameter setup and results retrieval.
+Error Tracking: Tracks and outputs the error after each iteration.
+Convergence Check: Indicates whether the solution meets the given tolerance.
+Detailed Iteration Logs: Saves all intermediate steps for analysis.